PHOTOX/ABIN/CONTRIBUTING.md

 ## Setup your environment

-We use tools such as autoformatter ([fprettify](https://github.com/fortran-lang/fprettify)) and linter ([fortitude](https://github.com/PlasmaFAIR/fortitude/)) to keep our code nice and tidy.
-Instead of having the developer to install these and run them manually, we use a tool called `prek` which does this automatically before every commit.
+We use tools such as an autoformatter ([fprettify](https://github.com/fortran-lang/fprettify)) and linter ([fortitude](https://github.com/PlasmaFAIR/fortitude/)) to keep our code nice and tidy.
+Instead of having the developer to install these and run them manually, we use a programm called `prek` which automatically installs and runs them before every commit.

 To install `prek` run: